Elleined/go-social-media-api/README.md

    - updateSubject
      - must have a logged in user
      - new subject is required
-     - checks if post author is the currentuser else cannot be updated
+     - checks if post author is the currentuser else cannot be updated (only checks for affected rows)
    - updateContent
      - must have logged in usre
      - new content is required
-     - checks if post author is the currentuser else cannot be updated
+     - checks if post author is the currentuser else cannot be updated (only checks for affected rows)
    - updateAttachment
      - must have logged in user
      - new attachment is required
-     - checks if post author is the currentuser else cannot be updated
+     - checks if post author is the currentuser else cannot be updated (only checks for affected rows)
    - deleteById
      - must have logged in user
      - post id is required
-     - checks if post author is the currentuser else cannot be deleted
+     - checks if post author is the currentuser else cannot be deleted (only checks for affected rows)
    - getAllByUser
      - must have a logged in user
      - page is required defaults to 1